TomaszWoloszyn983/westport-travel-guide/README.md

 ## Features
 The page includes five sections devided into three subpages:
 It is as follows:
-- **Home Page** that contain some general informations about the town.
+- **Home Page** that contains some general information about the town.
 This section also contains two other subsections:
-    * **Events** section presents list of events taking place in the town in the nearest future and it is suppose to be updated as often as it's possible.
+    * **Events** this section contains the list of events taking place in the town in the nearest future and it will be updated as often as it's possible.

-    * **Contact** section and the map with pointed the locations of Westport.
+    * **Contact** section and the map with pointed locations of Westport.
 It also contains the address of the Town Hall, contact phone number and email address.
-    The user also can post a question to the towns information center.
-This section needs some updates, such as applying the address for posting the massage.
-Temporarily an attempt to send a message effects with being redirected back to the Home Page.
+    The user also can post a question to the town's information center.
+This section needs some updates, such as applying the address for sending the messages.
+The user is re-directed to the home page after trying to send the message.
-    The "ask question" form is also protected from posting empty messages.
+    The "ask question" form also prevents from submitting the empty messages.

-      Clicking the Send button will result with being redirected to the home page as you can se on the pictures below:
+      After clicking "Send" button, the user is redirected to the home page as you can se on the pictures below:

       ![History section](assets/images/readMe/send_button_click_s.jpg)